 E-bike Range

-The range is the distance you can travel before you have to recharge the battery.
-The range you get out of your e-bike depends on a number of factors including the size of the battery, the size of the motor, how much pedal assist you use, your weight, the bike’s weight, the weight of your luggage, the wind, how hilly the road is, the road surface, the motor design, tire pressure, aerodynamics, and more.
+The range you get out of your e-bike depends on a number of factors including the size of the battery, the size of the motor, how much pedal assist you use, your weight, the bike’s weight, the weight of your luggage, the wind, how hilly the road is, the road surface, tire pressure, aerodynamics, and more.
 Your range could be anywhere from 10 miles to 200 miles.

 On a flat road in calm conditions, an e-bike with a 250w motor can carry you along at around 15 mph (25km/h) if you’re using a medium level of assist.
 With a 400 Wh battery, you could maintain this speed for around 60 miles (100 km) before the battery runs out of power.
 This gives you a full day of riding on one charge.
 You can charge the bike overnight and set off with a full charge in the morning.

-There are a number of ways to increase the range of your electric touring bike.
-You could achieve a longer range by lowering the level of assist and pedaling harder.
-Most e-bikes offer an eco mode that only provides a small amount of assistance.
-You could install a larger battery that stores more power.
+There are a number of ways to increase the range of your bike.
+You could lower the level of assist and pedaling harder.
+Most e-bikes offer an eco mode that only provides a small amount of assistance and uses less power.
+You could install a larger battery.
 Alternatively, you could carry a second battery and swap the batteries out when one dies.
 Some e-bikes have a dual battery option.
 These models often offer over 100 miles of range.
 Another option is to carry less stuff to reduce the weight of your loaded touring bike.
-A lighter bike has a longer range.
+A lighter bike will have a longer range because it takes less energy to carry a lighter weight.

 You can also use the motor selectively to save power.
 For example, you can ride flat sections without assist and then turn the pedal assist on when climbing a hill or riding into a headwind.
 You can also coast downhills.
 If you use the battery only when you need it, you can get more than a full day of riding on a single charge.

-Some direct-drive hub motor e-bikes also feature regenerative braking.
+Some e-bikes also feature regenerative braking.
 This technology allows you to use the bike’s kinetic energy to charge your battery while braking or descending hills.
-This can improve your range by around 5 percent.
+This can improve your range by around 5%.

 Charging on the Road

 On average, it takes around 3-5 hours to charge an e-bike battery completely.
-On most e-bikes, a full battery will take you 25-60 miles.
 If you plug in and charge during lunch, you might be able to get a half charge.
 This can take you another 20-30 miles down the road.
+If you’re planning a long day, it’s a good idea to charge whenever you get the chance.

-If you plan to travel through remote areas where there are long distances between towns and bike camping at night, you may have trouble keeping your bike charged.
-At this time, e-bikes aren’t ideal for this style of bike touring.
+If you plan to travel through remote areas where there are long distances between towns or if you plan to wild camp in an area without electricity, you may have trouble keeping your bike charged.
+E-bikes aren’t ideal for this style of bike touring.
 When you tour with an e-bike, you need to stay close enough to civilization so you can find a place to plug in every day.

 While touring with an e-bike, you may not be able to go bike camping as often because you won’t have any place to charge your bike.
-You can’t really wild camp, unless you have a really long range.
+You can’t really wild camp, unless you have a really long range or if you carry two batteries.
 Many campgrounds also don’t have power.

 When choosing an electric bike for touring, try to choose a model with a removable battery.
 This way, you can lock your touring bike up outside and take the battery inside with you to charge.
 This gives you many more options for charging.
-You also have the option to swap batteries out if you choose.
+For example, you could take your battery inside a restaurant with you and charge it.
+You can’t take the whole bike inside.
+You also have the option to swap batteries.

 Can You Charge an Electric bike with a Solar Panel?